dib-lab/2021-paper-ibd/manuscript.md

 After retrieving genome neighborhood sequences from each metagenome, we combined these sequences to build a single metapangenome graph (R = 10, k = 31).
 We increased the radius size of the metapangenome graph to produce larger level 1 dominating set pieces and to overcome highly articulated cDBGs resulting from an abundance of sequencing data.
 While working with single-species metapangenome graphs from many metagenomes reduced the graph size compared working with complete metapangenome graphs, we performed two preprocessing steps prior to the metapangenome graph generation.
-We combined all genome query neighborhood reads and performed digital normalization and then truncated reads at k-mer that was not present in the dataset at least 4 time
+We combined all genome query neighborhood reads and performed digital normalization and then truncated reads at k-mer that was not present in the data set at least 4 times.
 These are heuristic steps that we believe are unlikely to remove biologically important sequences.
 <!-- @Titus you had commented that you didn't know if it was a good idea to put that statement in a publication...I welcome your second opinions now :) -->